voucherifyio/voucherify-showcase-store/README.md

 for production mode you should run in the project directory

+Add your `Application ID` and `Application Secret Key` to your environment variables.
+We're using Heroku Redis to set up client sessions.
+Provide `REDIS_URL` to your environment settings.

+Then run `npm install` to set up the Application.
+After that, run `npm run setup` to create Campaigns, Products Validation Rules, and Validation Rules assignment.

+Validation rules based on the customer segment are created when a new user enters the site.

+Remember to add `Your website URL` or `*` to Client-side Settings of your project.

+After setting up run:

 `npm start`

 and the entire app is served from port 3000